bitprj/bit-backend/.github/ISSUE_TEMPLATE/route-changes.md

 ---
 name: Route changes
-about: Suggest a route that you want changed
+about: Suggest a route that you want created/changed
 title: ''
 labels: ''
 assignees: ''

 ---

-**What feature would you like implemented**
-The feature that you want implemented
+**What feature would you like implemented/changed** The feature that you want implemented/changed

 **Type of Request**
 GET/POST/PUT/DELETE